uwcsc/Unix-101/README.md

 On Ubuntu, or similar linux distributions, to install a package or command, we use the command `apt`.
 This is Ubuntu's *Advanced Packaging Tool*.

-To install the package `sl` (steam locomotive)
+To install the package `sl` (steam locomotive):

-`apt install sl`
+`sudo apt install sl`

+You'll notice the `sudo` before the `apt install sl`. `sudo` means "run the following command as a superuser".
+Not just any user can install programs, you need the right security priviliges to install this program.
+If you're on a CSCF machine, or other machine you don't control, you won't have the sudo password and wont be able to install programs.

 > :speech_balloon: In old systems, or in lots of online documentation, the command `apt-get` is used instead of `apt`.
 They're basically equivalent, but `apt` is the new and improved version.

-After it's done installing, let's use the command, but I won't spoil the surprise!
+After it's done installing, let's use the command, but I won't spoil the surprise of what it does!

 > :apple: For MacOS, you'll be using a program called [Homebrew](https://brew.sh/) to install programs.
 The command you'll use is `brew install` to install programs, but I won't cover how to install Homebrew here.

 ### Your command history (history) :book:

-To see the history of the commands you've run, use the `history command`.
+To see the history of the commands you've run, use the `history` command.

 ### Further learning! :fireworks:
 I'll provide a list of useful commands, programs or concepts that will be useful in your journey to Unix mastership: